ndgayan/PanAnalyzer/README.md

 ## How to Run the Pipeline and Visualize Data

 **Step 1**:
-Add your forward reads and reverse reads samples (\*.fastq.gz) in the Samples directory in the DATA folder.
-E.g., file pairs are **NP1**_S1_**R1_001.trim.fastq.gz** (forward) and **NP1**_S1_**R2_001.trim.fastq.gz** (reverse).
-Please note **NP1** prefix in the sample name or the ID and this must indicate in your **Study.csv** file.
-The **R1_001.trim.fastq.gz** if the forward read file generated from sequencing machine and the **R2_001.trim.fastq.gz** if the forward read file generated from sequencing machine.
-Make sure forward and reverse reads for each sample in the samples folder.
+Add your forward and reverse read samples (`*.fastq.gz`) to the `DATA/Samples` directory.
+Example pairs include `NP1_S1_R1_001.trim.fastq.gz` (forward) and `NP1_S1_R2_001.trim.fastq.gz` (reverse).
+Ensure the `NP1` prefix (or equivalent) matches the sample ID recorded in `Study.csv`, and confirm that both forward and reverse reads for every sample are present in the `Samples` folder.

 **Step 2**:
 Add reference genome(s) from NCBI.
-GenBank samples are high-quality reference samples.
-Please give appropriate short names for these reference files.
-Avoid special characters in the file names.
-(Including sample file names)
+GenBank records provide high-quality references; give each reference file a concise name and avoid special characters in both reference and sample filenames.

 **Step 3**:
-Create a study CSV file in the DATA folder and add sample names to the file (see the original "Study.CSV" file example on GitHub).
-List of study files in the Study.CSV file used in the pipeline.
+Create `Study.csv` in the `DATA` folder and add your study samples (see the example file on GitHub).
+Each sample you intend to process must appear in `Study.csv` for the pipeline to include it.

 **Step 4**:
-The **`pipeline.py`** is the main entry point of the pipeline.
-Please update PanAnalyzer options (top of the `pipeline.py`) based on your system.
-Make sure `FastQC_Results`, `SPAdes_Results`, and `Anvio_Results` folders inside the OUTPUT folder before running the application.
+The **`pipeline.py`** script is the main entry point.
+Update the PanAnalyzer options (at the top of `pipeline.py`) to match your system.
+Make sure the `FastQC_Results`, `SPAdes_Results`, and `Anvio_Results` folders exist inside the `OUTPUT` directory before running the application.

 Below is the command to run the pipeline.